Context

 Outcome

-• Board-level risk posture reports moved from a periodic exercise to a near-real-time view — contributing to a clean regulatory examination.
+- Board risk reporting moved from a periodic exercise to a near-live view — reporting that fed the bank’s regulatory examination.

 What I Learned